Visitor conditions

 Article 7.2

-Such circumstances also include circumstances at persons and/or services and/or institutions that the museum uses when executing the visit agreement, as well as everything that applies to the aforementioned as force majeure or a suspensive or resolutive condition, as well as an attributable shortcoming of the aforementioned.
+Such circumstances also include circumstances with persons and/or services and/or institutions that the museum uses when executing the visit agreement, as well as everything that applies to the aforementioned as force majeure or a suspensive or resolutive condition, as well as an attributable shortcoming of the aforementioned.

 Found objects